 Major / Recent Publications:

-Matteo Croci, Michael B. Giles, Marie E. Rognes, Patrick E. Farrell - Efficient white noise sampling and coupling for multilevel Monte Carlo with non-nested meshes - submitted. pdf
+Matteo Croci, Michael B. Giles, Marie E. Rognes, Patrick E. Farrell - Efficient white noise sampling and coupling for multilevel Monte Carlo with non-nested meshes - accepted in SIAM/ASA Journal on Uncertainty Quantification (JUQ). pdf

 Patrick E. Farrell, M. Croci, Thomas M. Surowiec - Deflation for semismooth equations - submitted.